-- Observe but not interrupt the process

-- Allowed to take notes.

-- See individual ballots as they are counted, but never allowed to touch the ballot. (?
-Can they take pictures?

-Verifing with SOTS)

-- See tally sheets being marked and counted.

-- See report forms.

-- Verify seal numbers.

-- May ask questions to the ROV or Moderator but not the Ballot counters.
+- Observe but not interrupt the process - Allowed to take notes. - See individual ballots as they are counted, but never allowed to touch the ballot. - Allowed to take photos of ballots so long as they DO NOT interrupt or delay the process of counting.
+The moderator has the right to keep order during the recanvass.
+So, they could not stop the count to take picture after picture but could for example, take pictures of the rejected ballots that are placed to the side.
+However, they can't require the election officials to hang around after the count just so they have time to take pictures.
+(Per Aida Carini, SOTS staff attorney) - See tally sheets being marked and counted. - See report forms. - Verify seal numbers. - May ask questions to the ROV or Moderator but not the Ballot counters.